prabago/refarch-integration-tests/README.md

 * DB2 inventory database
 * Data Access Layer - JAXWS application
 * API Connect - Exposed RESTful API
+* Secure Gateway proxy
-* BFF for the Bluemix app.
+* REST API of the Case Inc Portal back end for front end for the Bluemix app.

 # Test Driven development
-The development approach used for the hybrid integration validation is a test driven development practice where unit tests are developed before code, and then each deployed component is tested in isolation and then as a pyramid testing.
+The development approach used for the hybrid integration validation is a test driven development practice where unit tests are developed before code, and then each deployed component is tested in isolation and then as a pyramid testing: first back end component, then middle tier and then front end API.

 The Java layer for the Data Access Layer is developed with a pure TDD practice.
 This testing  project is to test at the integration level, testcases are consumers of each service.

 # Integration Test
-In this section we are detailing the tests defined and how to execute them.
+In this section we are detailing the tests defined in this current project and how to execute them.
 ## Test organization
 Testcases are under the src/test/java.
 The src/main/java folder includes utility classes for testing, and generated classes by importing the SOAP web service for the DAL component using the `wsimport` tool.
+The src/test/java and src/test/node folders includes the test case definitions.

 ## DB2 Validation
 The DB2 server validation are under the package db2.tests.
 It uses JPA entity manager to connect to the remote database server using the persistence.xml configuration in src/main/resources.
 This JPA configuration file specifies the class being used as Entity and specify the JDBC properties like database URL and user / password